Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Abstract

 \section{Abstract}

-Problem solving is a composite cognitive process, invoking a number of systems and subsystems, such as perception and memory.
-Individuals may form collectives to solve a given problem together, in collaboration, especially when complexity is thought to be high.
-To determine if and when collaborative problem solving is desired, we must quantify collaboration first.
-For this, we investigate the practical virtue of collaborative problem solving.
-Using visual graph analysis, we perform a study with 72 participants in two countries and three languages.
-We compare ad hoc pairs to individuals and nominal pairs, solving two different tasks on graphs in visuospatial mixed reality.
-The average collaborating pair does not outdo its nominal counterpart, but it does have a significant trade-off against the individual:~an ad hoc pair uses 1.46 more time to achieve 4.6 higher accuracy.
-We also use the concept of task instance complexity to quantify differences in complexity.
-As task instance complexity increases, these differences largely scale, though with two notable exceptions.
-With this study we show the importance of using nominal groups as benchmark in collaborative virtual environments research.
-We conclude that a mixed reality environment does not automatically imply superior collaboration.
+Problem solving is a composite cognitive process, invoking a number of cognitive mechanisms, such as perception and memory.
+Individuals may form collectives to solve a given problem together in collaboration, especially when complexity is perceived to be high.
+To determine if and when collaborative problem solving is desired in the context of visual graph analysis, we compare ad hoc pairs to individuals and nominal pairs, when solving different tasks in mixed reality.
+We discuss the results of an experiment with 72 participants performed in two countries and three languages.
+We apply the concept of task instance complexity to quantify the visual demand of tasks used in the experiment.
+Our results show the importance of using nominal groups as a benchmark for evaluating collaborative virtual environments.
+We conclude that 3D graph representation is not sufficient to induce better collaborative results compared~to the benchmark.